This page requires Adobe Flash Player to display correctly.

 Kinexus Vision

-We remain fully committed to providing the highest standards of service possible for our clients.
+We remain fully committed to providing the highest standards of service and quality products possible for our clients.
 Over 93 percent of our clients have rated our services as good to excellent.
 The integrity of the experimental results from our proteomics services is just as important to us as our customers.
 We consider our clients as our research partners, and we have been fortunate to have co-published scientific papers with several of our clients.
 We hope to enter into diagnostic and therapeutics development with our corporate clients in the future.

-With the identification of the best therapeutic targets, Kinexus plans to develop novel inhibitors of selected protein kinases that can be used to manipulate signalling pathways for research and therapeutic purposes.
+With the identification of the best therapeutic targets, Kinexus plans to develop novel inhibitors of selected protein kinases that can be used to manipulate signal transduction pathways for research and therapeutic purposes.
 One day, we shall be able to listen to cells by tapping into their communications systems to rapidly learn about the molecular lesions that underlie the most common diseases.
 We will exploit this information to silence these diseases by application of appropriate protein kinase inhibitors on an individual patient basis.
 It will be our greatest contributions to the development of personalized medicine, and it would have only been possible with the strong dedication of our employees, and the continuing support of our shareholders, clients, and collaborators.

 Finally, one of our important objectives is to facilitate signal transduction research in the scientific community, in part by making this website a major educational resource and portal for cell signalling information in the Internet.
 We very much welcome your suggestions as to how we can be of greatest value to you.